 Brooke Bungard and Sarah Maloney interviewed Dolly on October 1, 2020.
 The interview was edited for clarity and conciseness.

-Biographical Sketch: Dolly Hayde is currently a Research Associate at COSI’s Center for Research and Evaluation, where she specializes in research and evaluation of informal learning experiences.
+Biographical Sketch: Dolly Hayde is currently a Researcher at COSI’s Center for Research and Evaluation, where she specializes in research and evaluation of informal learning experiences.
 She received her Bachelor of Art in English, Anthropology, and American Studies at the University of Arkansas in 2009 and completed her Master of Arts in Anthropology at the University of Arkansas at Fayetteville in 2011.
 Soon after, in 2013 she received her M.A. in Museum Studies at Indiana University - Purdue University Indianapolis.
 Dolly worked as ethnographer and data analyst for SmartRevenue where she conducted qualitative and quantitative fieldwork and data interpretation.
 Later, she began working as an audience research associate at Indianapolis Museum of Arts.
 She also worked as an anthropology teacher for Junior High and High School students.
 She has spent more time in museums and other informal learning settings, and soon after began working as a Clowes Museum Fellow in Evaluation at the Eiteljorg Museum and later took her current position at COSI in 2013.

 How did you end up in museum evaluation and what is that like?